jakubskorupa02/QA-Portfolio/GuessMyNumber/README.md

 🚀 How to Run the Project

 1. Open terminal
-2. Type:
-   npm install
+2. Type: npm install
-   npm start
+3. Type: npm start